danielathome19/AP-Computer-Science/Notes/Unit_09.md

-## Inheritance Hierarchies - The Theory of the Object-Oriented Programming Paradigm
+## Inheritance Hierarchies - The Theory of Object-Oriented Programming
 In Object-Oriented Programming, an **Inheritance Hierarchy** refers to the way that classes inherit attributes and behaviors from parent classes.
 This allows for a hierarchical relationship between classes, where child classes inherit the attributes and behaviors of their parent classes.
 Inheritance hierarchies can also have multiple levels of inheritance, where a child class inherits from a parent class, which itself inherits from a grandparent class, and so on, enabling a flexible and reusable code structure where common attributes and behaviors can be defined in parent classes and then inherited by child classes.